 When a Baby Has Difficulty After Birth

 All of a baby’s body systems must work together in a new way after birth.
 Sometimes a baby has a hard time adjusting to life outside the mother’s body.
 Health checks can help determine if a baby is doing well or having problems.
-These include the Apgar test, which is done 1 minute and 5 minutes after birth.
+These include the Apgar test.
+This is done 1 minute and 5 minutes after birth.
+The Apgar test checks breathing, color, heart rate, muscle tone, and reflex response.

-If there are signs the baby isn’t doing well, treatment can start right away in the delivery room.
+Treatment can start right away in the delivery room if there are signs the baby isn’t doing well.
 The members of the healthcare team work together to help the baby with any problems.
 For example, they may:

 Clear the baby’s airways of fluid or mucus